MikeWooster/api-client/README.md

 ## Pagination

-In order to support contacting pages that respond with multiple pages of data when making read requests, add a `@paginated` decorator to your client method.  `@paginated` can paginate the requests either where the pages are specified in the query parameters, or by modifying the url.
+In order to support contacting pages that respond with multiple pages of data when making get requests, add a `@paginated` decorator to your client method.  `@paginated` can paginate the requests either where the pages are specified in the query parameters, or by modifying the url.